juriansluiman/Soflomo-Purifier/README.md

 ];
 ```

-The module configuration also accepts a `definitions` array to add custom definitions to the purifier, as [documented here](http://htmlpurifier.org/docs/enduser-customize.html).
+The configuration factory also handles a `definitions` sub array to add custom definitions to the purifier, as [documented here](http://htmlpurifier.org/docs/enduser-customize.html).

 For example: